 Grocery Clerk

 Grocery clerks are the people who make sure everything on the shelves looks good and stays stocked.
 It’s a physical job, and you’ll be doing a lot of lifting, organizing, and walking around the store.
 You might be restocking cereal, setting up displays, or rotating food so nothing expires.
-It’s not flashy, but it’s essential, and you’ll always be moving, which is great if you hate sitting still.

 Job Requirements: